• Home

 July 5, 2017

 I’ve written a little bit every year to track the evolution of our backyard garden.
-If you want to go through those stories, feel free to do so here: 2013 (crushed by a tree), 2014, 2015, 2016
+If you want to go through those stories, feel free to do so here: 2013 (crushed by a tree), 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022.

-Our deer-trafficked yard requires a strictly fenced-in space, but while every neighbor and expert I’ve encountered suggests no shorter than 8′ fencing if you’re going to keep those creatures out of your crops, our trial years 2013-2016 only used a 4′ fence, and we had no issues with deer jumping in.
-Maybe they did bound around in there and I didn’t know, but we still haven’t witnessed trampled plants or tipped trellises.
-I think their avoidance has to do with the fact that we’re outdoors a lot more in the spring and summer, leaving human scents and traces of our presence and a whole lot more dog pee around the back hill that scare deer into keeping their distance.
-Plus, there’s a ton of foliage for them to eat, so no shortage of food for that four-legged crew.
+Any deer-trafficked yard requires a fenced-in garden.
+While every neighbor and expert I’ve encountered suggests no shorter than 8′ fencing, our trial years 2013-2016 only used a 4′ fence and we had no issues with deer jumping in.
+I mean, maybe they did jump in and I didn’t know, but we still haven’t witnessed trampled plants or tipped trellises.

 This is what we were starting with (that broken leaning tree in the background came down all by itself a few days after I snapped this, FYI):